From Spam to Breach: Real WordPress Security Incident & Credential Compromise Case Study

 On production, it went through without resistance.

 That difference was small, but it carried weight.
-Systems do not behave differently without a reason.
+Systems don’t behave differently without a reason..
 That moment shifted this from a routine check into an investigation.

 Evidence-Based Timeline